Printed on 6/30/2024

 • Credits: 3.00

 Presents the applications and theory of basic physics principles.
 This course emphasizes problem solving, laboratory investigation and applications.
-Topics include laboratory safety, unit conversion and analysis, kinematics, dynamics, work, energy, power, temperature and heat.
+Topics include laboratory safety, unit conversions and analysis, kinematics, dynamics, work, energy, power, temperature and heat.

 • Economics